milanglacier/minuet-ai.nvim/README.md

 }
 ```

-You can adjust the `template` by encoding any placeholdes inside the three
+You can customize the `template` by encoding placeholders within triple braces.
-braces, the placeholders will be interpolated from the key/value in this table.
+These placeholders will be interpolated using the corresponding key-value pairs
-The value can be a string or a function that takes no argument and returns a
+from the table.
+The value can be either a string or a function that takes no
-string.
+arguments and returns a string.

+Here's a simplified example for illustrative purposes (not intended for actual
+configuration):

 ```lua
 system = {